Does ProWritingAid use AI?

 Will AI detectors flag my writing?

-AI detectors should not flag your writing unless you include text generated by any of the generative AI features available, such as Rephrase, Sparks, and Inspiration Report.
+AI detectors should not flag your writing unless you include text generated by any of the generative AI features available, such as Rephrase and Sparks.

 Despite this, some AI detectors, such as Turnitin, may flag writing edited with ProWritingAid, even if you didn't use any generative AI features.
 AI detectors aren’t infallible, and many acknowledge that they can return false positives, even when a human wrote the text.